 Pagination limits the number of participants displayed on a screen at a time, so a call participant has to click to rotate through all other attendees.
 This reduces the load on any individual participant’s CPU and bandwidth.

-The gif highlights a demo app built on React, but pagination can be implemented regardless of framework, some assembly and state management required.
+The gif highlights a demo app built on React, but pagination can be implemented regardless of the framework used.

 Use the Daily